Iterative Graph Self-Distillation: Experiments

 \subsection{Ablation Studies and Analysis}

-\textbf{Performance with self-training.} We first investigate the effects of self-training for our model performance in table \ref{tab:semi_graphclass_results}.
-Results show that self-training can improve the GIN baseline and our models with unsupervised loss (Unsup) or supervised contrastive loss (SupCon).
+\textbf{Effects of self-training.} We first investigate the effects of self-training for our model performance in Table \ref{tab:semi_graphclass_results}.
+Results show that self-training can improve the GIN baseline and our models with self-suppervised loss (self-supp) or supervised contrastive loss (SupCon).
 The improvement is even more significant combined with supervised contrastive loss since high-quality pseudo-labels provide additional information of graph categories.
 Moreover, our self-training algorithm consistently outperforms the traditional self-training baseline, which further validates the superiority of our model.

-\textbf{Performance with different amount of negative pairs.} We then conduct ablation experiments on the amount of negative pairs by varying batch size over \{16, 32, 64, 128\} with results on IMDB-BINARY dataset shown in Figure \ref{fig:neg_ablation}.
+\textbf{Effects of different amount of negative pairs.} We then conduct ablation experiments on the amount of negative pairs by varying batch size over \{16, 32, 64, 128\} with results on IMDB-B dataset shown in Figure \ref{fig:neg_ablation}.
 Both methods contrast negative pairs batch-wise and increasing batch size improves the performance of IGSD while degrades CMC-Graph.
-When batch size is greater than 32, IGSD outperforms CMC-Graph and the performance gap becomes larger as the batch size increases.
+When batch size is greater than 32, IGSD outperforms CMC-Graph and the performance gap becomes larger as the batch size increases, which means IGSD is better at leveraging negative pairs for learning effective representations than CMC-Graph.

-\textbf{Performance with different proportion of labeled data.} We also investigate the performance of different models with different proportion of labeled data with IMDB-BINARY dataset.
-As illustrated in Figure \ref{fig:label_ablation}, IGSD outperforms strong InfoGraph\mbox{*} baseline given different amount of labeled data consistently.
-And the performance gain is most significant when the fraction of labeled data is $10\%$ since our models can leverage labels more effectively by regularizing original unsupervised learning objective when labels are scarce.
+\textbf{Effects of different proportion of labeled data.} We also investigate the performance of different models with different proportion of labeled data with IMDB-B dataset.
+As illustrated in Figure \ref{fig:label_ablation}, IGSD outperforms the strong InfoGraph\mbox{*} baseline given different amount of labeled data consistently.
+And the performance gain is most significant when the fraction of labeled data is $10\%$ since our models can leverage labels more effectively by regularizing original self-suppervised learning objective when labels are scarce.